Reeti4cyber/Red-vs-Blue-Team-Project/README.md

          - Set a critical alert if the user_agent.original value includes 'Hydra'.
          - Set a critical alert in case any server returns '401 Unauthorized'.
+         - Set a low level alarm for more than 3 password failures.
+         - Set a critical alarm for more than 5 password failures.

 - - #### System Hardening